V-J Day in Times Square: Glenn McDuffie

 Glenn McDuffie laid claim in 2007 and was supported by Houston Police Department forensic artist Lois Gibson.
-Gibson's forensic analysis compared the Eisenstaedt photographs with current-day photographs of McDuffie, analyzing key facial features identical on both sets.
+Gibson's forensic analysis compared the Eisenstaedt photographs with recent photographs of McDuffie, analyzing key facial features identical on both sets.
 She measured his ears, facial bones, hairline, wrist, knuckles, and hand, and she compared those to enlargements of Eisenstaedt's photograph.

 I could tell just in general that yes, it's him.
 But I wanted to be able to tell other people so I replicated the pose.

 In the August 14, 2007, issue of AM New York McDuffie said he passed five polygraph tests confirming his claim to be the man.
 McDuffie, a native of Kannapolis, North Carolina, who had lied about his age so he could enlist at the age of 15, went on after the war to play semi-pro baseball and to work for the United States Postal Service.
 He stated that on that day he was using the subway to go to Brooklyn to visit his girlfriend, Ardith Bloomfield.
 He came out of the subway at Times Square, where people were celebrating in the streets.
 Excited that his brother, who was being held by the Japanese as a prisoner of war, would be released, McDuffie began hollering and jumping up and down.
 A nurse saw him, and opened her arms to him.
 In apparent conflict with Eisenstaedt's recollections of the event, McDuffie said he ran over to her and kissed her for a long time so that Eisenstaedt could take the photograph:

 I went over there and kissed her and saw a man running at us...I thought it was a jealous husband or boyfriend coming to poke me in the eyes.
-I looked up and saw he was taking the picture and I kissed her as long as took for him to take it.
+I looked up and saw he was taking the picture and I kissed her as long as it took for him to take it.

 Gibson had also analyzed photographs of other men who have claimed to be the sailor, including Muscarello and Mendonsa (Mendonça), reporting that neither man's facial bones or other features match those of the sailor in the photograph.
 On August 3, 2008, Glenn McDuffie was recognized for his 81st birthday as the "Kissing Sailor" during the seventh-inning stretch of the Houston Astros and New York Mets game at Minute Maid Park.
 McDuffie died on March 14, 2014, at the age of 86.